Generic Name: riociguat (RYE oh SIG ue at)

 you have not gone through menopause (you have never gone 12 months in a row without a menstrual period).

-While taking riociguat you must use a highly effective form of birth control, or two methods together.
+While taking riociguat, girls and women who are able to get pregnant must use highly effective birth control, or two methods together.

 A tubal ligation alone is an effective birth control method.

 An intrauterine device (IUD) or birth control implant alone are also effective birth control methods.

 If you use birth control pills, injections, skin patches, or vaginal rings, you must use a back-up barrier form of birth control, such as a condom or diaphragm or cervical cap.
 Always use a spermicide gel or insert together with a barrier form of birth control.